 Santa and the Cuckoo Clock

-Santa in his workshop Christmas was quickly approaching this year and Santa and his elves had already begun their preparations for the season.
+Christmas was quickly approaching this year and Santa and his elves had already begun their preparations for the season.
 Throughout the past years, children had always requested sleds or dolls or toys and adults simple things like clothes or other practical items.
 This year, however, over half of the requests were for cuckoo clocks.
 Santa had no idea what had started the excitement over these.
 The only reasonable explanation he could think of was that business was booming for the Schneider family.
 Any other gift Santa and the elves would have been more than willing to make.
 Any other gift but this one.
 Why?
 The fact is that Santa and the elves had no idea how the clocks were built.
 They had tried many times to dissemble them only to discover they did not know how to put them back together.
 Dejected they would drive over to the Schneider company factory and pay for the amount of cuckoo clocks that were requested that year.
 This year, however, Santa stubbornly determined that they would not pay companies for these gifts any longer.
 They would make them themselves.

 He gathered the elves and told them of his brilliant idea.
 Since they had never figured out how to create the cuckoo clocks, they would steal the designs for them.
 They needed a mole, someone who would work for Schneiders and who could obtain the needed layouts.
 Santa picked Larson, one of his sneakiest and quietest elves.
 He knew that Larson could easily obtain the designs only because no one ever noticed him.
 It was the perfect plan.